 Chicagoland Shorts brings together the best of the so-called niche cinemas – experimental and off-beat narrative work by people of color, women, and LGBTQ+ filmmakers.
 The filmmakers featured in this series have screened internationally at museums, galleries, and over 100 film festivals (including Cannes, Tribeca, and Sundance), and includes an Emmy winner, a Fulbright fellow, a finalist for the Student Academy Award, and the recipient of a Human Rights Award from Nielsen Reviews.

-Volumes 1-3 have played to audiences around the country, at art house theaters and microcinemas, including the Museum of Contemporary Art Chicago, Spectacle Theater (Brooklyn, NY) Detroit Institute of Arts, Echo Park Film Center (Los Angeles), Northwest Film Forum (Seattle), and over twenty more (and counting).
+Volumes 1-4 have played to audiences around the country, at art house theaters and microcinemas, including the Museum of Contemporary Art Chicago, Spectacle Theater (Brooklyn, NY), Echo Park Film Center (Los Angeles), Northwest Film Forum (Seattle), and over twenty more (and counting).

 Participating filmmakers are invited to attend any and all screenings to promote their work and help cultivate the growing community of alternative media makers and their supporters.